iliu-net/alejandro/_drafts/geany.md

 title: Geany text editor
 ---

-After over 30 years of using GNU emacs, we have replaced it with geany!
+So after over 30 years of using GNU emacs as my go-to editor I have finally switched to [Geany](https://www.geany.org/).

+So, essentially, nowadays, I use two editor, `vi` that comes with `busybox` and `geany`.
+The only thing that I miss from this set-up is the lack of `macro` recording.

 Still todo: